tuonux/mtx/README.md

-    getsystem    Uses 15 built-in methods to gain sysadmin privileges hashdump     Find and grab the hashes on entire filesystem decipher     Try to decipher a provided hash
+    getsystem    Uses 15 built-in methods to gain sysadmin privileges hashdump     Find and grab the hashes on entire filesystem decipher     Try to decipher a provided hash switch       Upload mtx, metaxploit and crypto and execute mtx on vicitm machine

 ## Next Goals